 2. (14-17) Elisha sees his invisible, spiritual protection.

 b.
 Do not fear, for those who are with us are more than those who are with them: This seemed unbelievable to Elisha’s servant.
 He saw the horses, the chariots, and the great army surrounding them.
-He could not see anyone who was with himself and Elisha.
+He could not see anyone who was with Elisha and him.

 i.
 We also notice that Elisha gave his servant a reason to not fear.
 This was not empty hope or wishful thinking; it was a real reason for confidence, even if the servant could not see it.

 d.
-Then the Lord opened the eyes of the young man, and he saw: God answered Elisha’s prayer.
-When a person is blind to spiritual reality, only God can open their eyes.
+Then the LORD opened the eyes of the young man, and he saw: God answered Elisha’s prayer.
+When a person is blind to spiritual reality, only God can open his eyes.
 God may do it through the words someone speaks, but the work of spiritually opening eyes is spiritual work and belongs to God alone.

 i.
 The previous lack of perception on the part of Elisha’s servant did not make the reality of the spiritual army any less real.
 If there are 50 people who do not see something, it doesn’t invalidate the perception of one who does see.

 ii.
 “Faith is never the imagining of unreal things.
 It is the grip of things which cannot be demonstrated to the senses, but which are real.
 The chariots of horses and fire were actually there.”
 (Morgan)